guettli/learning-golang/README.md

 Declared, but not used variables are an error, not just a warning.

+IDE (vscode) shows a warning you can't overlook if you don't use the value of variable.

+Golang does not burn the planet.
+Just duckduckgo for [energy consumption programming languages](https://duckduckgo.com/?q=energy+consumption+programming+languages).
+C, C++ andRust are better, but having a language with garbage collector makes the life of a developer much easier.

 # About OOP

 Golang does not support OOP.